Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: Mined Semantic Analysis

 \subsection{The Search Index}

 \textit{MSA} starts constructing the concept space of term(s) by searching for an initial set of candidate explicit concepts.
 For this purpose, we build a search index of a concept rich corpus such as {\it Wikipedia} where each article represents a concept.
 This is similar to the idea of the inverted index introduced in \textit{ESA} \cite{gabrilovich2007computing}.
-We build the index using \textit{Apache Lucene\footnote{\url{http://lucene.apache.org/core/}}}, an open-source indexing and search engine.
-For each article we index the title, content, length, and the \textit{"See also"} section.
+We build the index using \textit{Apache Lucene}\footnote{http://lucene.apache.org/core/}, an open-source indexing and search engine.
+For each article we index the title, content, length, \# of outgoing links, and the \textit{"See also"} section.

 During search we use some parameters to tune the search space.
 Specifically, we define the following parameters to provide more control over search: